-If you truly care about something, then you should leave it better than you found it.
-That lesson was instilled in Todd Gloria by his parents, and it motivates him to improve San Diego and the state of California every day.
+A native San Diegan, Todd’s lifelong career in public service was inspired by a lesson his parents – a hotel maid and a gardener – taught him at a young age: if you truly care about something, then you should leave it better than you found it.
+That lesson continues to motivate Todd to improve the San Diego region and the State of California every single day.

-As a city councilmember, Todd is credited with bringing thousands of affordable housing units to the city of San Diego and helping reallocate the city's limited homelessness service funds toward results-oriented programs.
-Further, Todd also paved the way for San Diego's first permanent homeless services center and housing facility.
+In 2008, Todd was elected to the San Diego City Council.
+As a City Councilmember, Todd is credited with bringing thousands of affordable housing units to the City of San Diego as well as helping to reallocate the City’s limited homelessness service funds towards results-oriented programs.

-For more than half of his tenure on the San Diego City Council, Todd led the development of the city’s budget as the Budget and Government Efficiency Committee Chair.
+For more than half of his tenure, Todd led the development of the city’s budget as the Budget and Government Efficiency Committee chair.
 His thoughtful, collaborative, and fair approach resulted in the stabilization of city finances after years of cuts and the restoration of critical services such as library hours.
-As the city rebounded from the global recession, Todd championed increased infrastructure investment resulting in hundreds of miles of smoother roads.
+As the City rebounded from the recession, Todd championed increased infrastructure investment resulting in hundreds of miles of smoother roads.

-Known as one of the most accessible elected officials in San Diego, Todd remains in close contact with neighbors throughout his District.
-He credits San Diegans for keeping him focused on the issues that matter most in their communities.
+Known as one of the most accessible elected officials in San Diego, Todd remains in close contact with neighbors throughout his District and credits San Diegans for keeping him focused on the issues that matter most in their communities.

 Todd is a graduate of the University of San Diego and an enrolled member of the Tlingit Haida Indian Tribes of Alaska.
-A native of San Diego, he lives in the neighborhood of Mission Hills.
+He lives in the neighborhood of Mission Hills.